johnmgreenwell/demo-drivers/README.md

 * [GPIO expander (SPI)](https://github.com/johnmgreenwell/mcp23s08)
 * [Shift register](https://github.com/johnmgreenwell/shift-register)

 Each of the drivers is tested by direct interface or as a subset of another driver.
-The tests are not exhaustive for each driver, as it is sufficient to demonstrate a practical application of each.
+Note that for the purposes of this project the tests are not exhaustive, but are intended to demonstrate practical applications implemented with the custom HAL.

 ![Demo Drivers Breadboard Photo](images/demo-drivers-breadboard.jpg)